Try the Buf Schema Registry

 Configure the module name

-Next, you need to configure your local module (provided in the sample code) so that its history will be stored in the repository you just created.
+Next, you need to configure your local module (provided in the sample code) so that its history can be stored in the repository you just created.

 This connection is made via the name